-This study offers valuable insights into cycling infrastructure trends, with key strengths including the use of standardized criteria for classifying infrastructure and an innovative visual approach to confirm changes over time.
+This study offers valuable insights into cycling infrastructure implementation trends, with key strengths including the use of standardized criteria for classifying infrastructure and an innovative visual approach to confirm changes over time.
+The results highlight the degree of misclassification in regard to current infrastructure types; specifically, Calgary and Toronto tended to misclassify infrastructure as cycle tracks, despite not meeting the Can-BICS definition.
 The incorporation of information pertaining to infrastructure updates also ensures that the resulting trends accurately reflect the evolution of on-street cycling infrastructure.
 However, there are some limitations to consider.
-By defining infrastructure based on street centerlines and focusing on the most protective infrastructure, some finer details regarding infrastructure modifications may have been overlooked.
-Additionally, the exclusion of temporary infrastructure could limit the study's ability to fully capture how municipalities promoted active transportation during the pandemic.
+By defining infrastructure based on the most protective infrastructure, some finer details regarding infrastructure modifications may have been overlooked.
+Additionally, the exclusion of temporary infrastructure could limit the study's ability to fully capture how municipalities promoted active transportation, particularly during the pandemic.

-The insights from this study set the stage for more in-depth research into cycling infrastructure trends, particularly as they relate to population characteristics and road safety.
-There remains a need to identify how municipalities have responded to existing gaps in cycling networks, particularly in relation to factors such as population density and neighbourhood marginalization, to yield actionable insights that promote healthy and equitable mobility for all.
+The insights from this study set the stage for more in-depth research into cycling infrastructure trends, particularly as they relate to equity and road safety.
+Identifying how municipalities have responded to existing gaps in cycling networks, particularly in relation to factors such as population density and neighbourhood marginalization, is important to promote healthy and equitable mobility for all.
 This detailed exploration may shed light on the prioritization of these factors in urban planning and contribute to a better understanding of how cycling infrastructure is implemented across municipalities.

 CONCLUSION

 In summary, this extensive evaluation of on-street cycling infrastructure trends in Vancouver, Calgary, and Toronto from 2009 to 2022 provides insight into how municipalities have prioritised active transportation options.
-The study reveals a significant expansion in dedicated cycling networks, particularly in the form of cycle tracks, reflecting a conscious shift toward safer and more comfortable cycling facilities.
+The study reveals anexpansion in dedicated cycling networks, particularly in the form of cycle tracks, reflecting a conscious shift toward safer and more comfortable cycling facilities.
 The COVID-19 pandemic has notably spurred an upward trend in infrastructure development, especially in Calgary and Toronto, in response to changing mobility patterns and evolving public health needs.
-Discrepancies and misclassifications within municipal cycling network data underscore the need for standardized classifications to ensure effective urban planning and policymaking.
-Despite remarkable progress, the findings also point to a need for continued investment to address potential gaps in cycling networks, particularly as protected facilities were often less prioritized along medium-traffic roads.
-By investing in more inclusive and connected cycling networks that aligns with the Vision Zero road safety plan, municipalities can foster safer, more sustainable, and resilient mobility in cities.
+Discrepancies and misclassifications within municipal cycling network data points to the fact that these data were not collected for the purpose of evaluation or research.
+This underscores the need for an effort to introducestandardized classifications for infrastruture to facilitate effective urban planning and policymaking.
+Despite some progress, the findings also point to a need for continued investment to address potential gaps in cycling networks, particularly as protected facilities were often less prioritized along medium-traffic roads.
+By investing in more inclusive and connected cycling networks that align with the Vision Zero road safety plan, municipalities can foster safer, more sustainable, and resilient mobility in cities.

 REFERENCES: